Olympus TG-5 vs Ricoh WG-60

 It is notable that the TG-5 offers wifi support, while the WG-60 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the TG-5 and the WG-60 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the WG-60 followed on from the Ricoh WG-50.
+The WG-60 is a recent model that features in the current product line-up of Ricoh.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So how do things add up?
 Is the Olympus TG-5 better than the Ricoh WG-60 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.